 Cash is King

-So we may see some pain in sectors such as commodities and real estate too.
-Digital currencies are also susceptible to some serious damage.
+So we may see pain in sectors such as commodities and real estate too.
+Digital currencies are susceptible to serious damage.

 Identify Hidden Gems

 This is also the time to identify good value picks among stocks.
-I believe in following the old school thought of looking at fundamentals.
-We need to look at price earnings ratio, revenue growth, earnings growth, dividend yield and dividend growth of a stock to decide if a stock has the potential for growth.
-Most of these metrics are available at the click of a button now.
+I follow the old school thought of looking at fundamentals.
+We need to look at the price-earnings ratio, revenue growth, earnings growth, dividend yield and dividend growth of a stock to decide if a stock has the potential for growth.
+Most of the metrics are available at the click of a button now.
 We should also analyze the company's historic performance for the last five years to assess the trends.

 We should never listen to advice from financial experts blindly.
 An expert may recommend, for example, buying a company because it would do well in a low interest rate regime.
 But if the low interest rate regime comes to an end in two months, the expert advice that was given earlier would not be valid anymore.
 So we should follow expert advice only when we understand the reasons behind their advice.

 What if one is not interested in all the number crunching involved?
-Ideally, such a person should stay away from direct exposure to stocks but can invest through the mutual fund route.
-But even for a person investing in mutual funds, some basic understanding is needed to appreciate the differences between an index fund, a sector fund or a growth fund.
+Such a person should stay away from direct exposure to stocks but can invest through the mutual fund route.
+But even for a person investing in mutual funds, a basic understanding of markets is needed.
+They should appreciate the differences between an index fund, a sector fund or a growth fund.

 Once the hidden gems are identified, wait for the market to bottom out before buying.
 This is easier said than done.
 No one knows for sure where the bottom lies.
 It could be 25% below the peak, 50% below the peak or even worse.

 This is a judgement one needs to make on their own.
 My personal expectation is that the markets could correct anywhere between 25 to 50% from their peak values across the globe.
 The assumptions driving such a prediction are tight monetary conditions, excess valuations and increasing interest rates.
-However, it is tough to predict markets.
+But it is tough to predict markets.
 One should take the views of a non-expert like me with a bagful of salt.
-However, one can take efforts to understand the markets and form their own judgements on market directions.
+You can and should take efforts to understand the markets and form your own judgement on market directions.

 One practical approach is to start buying when the market corrects by about 10% from the peak.
 We can divide our planned investments into twenty equal parts and one part can be invested every month for the next twenty months.
 This way, we can average out the market fluctuations and hence minimize risk.
 We can use the market correction as an opportune moment to buy.

 Stock market is an attractive investment option if and only if an individual is prepared to put in the effort to understand the markets.
-This could involve detailed analysis of the sectors and the companies one is interested in investing in.
+This would involve a detailed analysis of the sectors and the companies one is interested in investing.